greger1012/Gregory-Dorfman-portfolio/README.md

-# Greg Dorfman's Personal Portfolio
+# Gregory Dorfman's Personal Portfolio

 This is my personal portfolio website built using HTML5, CSS3, JavaScript, and Tailwind CSS.
 It showcases my background, skills, and selected projects.